MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Kuan-Chieh Wang, Yan Fu, Ke Li, Ashish Khisti, Richard Zemel, Alireza Makhzani. *NeurIPS 2021*
   - Key Word: Model Inversion Attacks.
   - <details><summary>Digest</summary> We provide a probabilistic interpretation of model inversion attacks, and formulate a variational objective that accounts for both diversity and accuracy.
 In order to optimize this variational objective, we choose a variational family defined in the code space of a deep generative model, trained on a public auxiliary dataset that shares some structural similarity with the target dataset.

+- Plug & Play Attacks: Towards Robust and Flexible Model Inversion Attacks. [[paper]](https://arxiv.org/abs/2201.12179) [[code]](https://github.com/LukasStruppek/Plug-and-Play-Attacks)
+  - Lukas Struppek, Dominik Hintersdorf, Antonio De Almeida Correia, Antonia Adler, Kristian Kersting. *ICML 2022*
+  - Key Word: Model Inversion Attacks.
+  - <details><summary>Digest</summary> Previous research has developed generative MIAs that use generative adversarial networks (GANs) as image priors tailored to a specific target model.
+This makes the attacks time- and resource-consuming, inflexible, and susceptible to distributional shifts between datasets.
+To overcome these drawbacks, we present Plug & Play Attacks, which relax the dependency between the target model and image prior, and enable the use of a single GAN to attack a wide range of targets, requiring only minor adjustments to the attack.

 ### Privacy: 2021